tud-zih-energy/x86_energy/README.md

 The `x86_energy` library allows to count power and energy values for Intel Sandybridge, AMD Bulldozer and newer architectures.
-It supports reading `msr` registers directly or through the `x86_adapt` library on Intel Sandybridge.
+It supports reading `msr` registers directly or through the `x86_adapt` library on Intel processors.
+If both of them are not available or the privilige is not sufficient it fallsback to `powercap` values.
 None of them is needed for reading power and energy values on AMD Bulldozer CPUs.

 ##Compilation and Installation